 Q4.
 To avoid delays caused by the COVID-19 influx for telephone interviews, what other solutions do you offer? - MEASURE EXPIRED SINCE DECEMBER 31, 2020

 R4.
 We are temporarily accepting the health declaration form combined with the additional health declaration form due to COVID-19.
 You will find these documents in the Advisor resources.

-This temporary measure will be maintained until July 31, 2020.
-We will reassess the situation subsequently.
+This temporary measure will be maintained until August 31, 2020.

 Q1.
 My client has been quarantined.
 When will they receive their disability payments?